Pursuing a career in cybersecurity can present a rewarding challenge with the right mindset.

 A target machine to launch attacks on

-For a more detailed walkthrough, here’s a guide to setting up your own cybersecurity lab.
+For a more detailed walkthrough, check out this guide to setting up your own cybersecurity lab.

 If you need a break from technical skill-building, spend some time working on your workplace skills.